 Add eggs, melted butter and vanilla to bowl with milk mixture.
 Whisk until smooth.

 Combine milk mixture with dry ingredients and whisk by hand or beat in electric mixer until smooth and well combined.

 Spray griddle with non-stick cooking spray.
 Heat griddle to medium heat.
 Pour 1/4 cupfuls of batter onto griddle.
 When bubbles appear on surface or when bottom of pancake is browned, flip over.
 Cook a couple more minutes or until browned.

 Hi, I'm Tanya.
 A SAHM of 3 crazy boys and wife to Superhubby.
 I cope with Rheumatoid Arthritis by celebrating my small victories in my everyday life.
 I enjoy reading, cooking, photography, travel and chasing around my active family.
 Let me know what small victories you celebrate today, life is short, let's treasure it!
 Leave me a comment, I would love to hear from you!

 Grab My Blog Button

 Thanks for your support of my blog should you decide to purchase.
-I am an Amazon Associate and affiliates of companies shown, links provide me a small commission at no additional cost to you.
+I am an affiliate of the companies shown, links provide me a small commission at no additional cost to you.